-3.1.1 Introduction to DNA arrays
+4.3 Introduction to DNA arrays

-DNA microarrays may be defined as miniaturized, systematic immobilization of nucleic acid fragments derived from individual genes on a solid support, which by specific hybridization, enables the simultaneous analysis of thousands of genes in parallel.
+DNA microarrays may be defined as miniaturized, systematic immobilization of nucleic acid fragments derived from individual genes on a solid support, which by specific hybridization, enables the simultaneous analysis of thousands of genes in parallel [Dudda-Subramanya et al, 2003; Lockhart and Winzeler, 2000].
 Microarray technique is based on new technology in which DNA probes are robotically spotted on miniature slides.
-The length of probes varies from kilobases, for standard cDNA arrays used for RNA expression analysis, to tens of basis in oligonucleotide arrays for both RNA expression and DNA sequence analysis.
+The length of probes varies from kilobases, for standard cDNA arrays used for RNA expression analysis, to tens of basis in oligonucleotide arrays for both RNA expression and DNA sequence analysis [Dudda-Subramanya et al, 2003].

 Nylon DNA arrays, often termed macroarrays are nylon-membrane based cDNA arrays for broad-scale expression profiling.
 They continue to be used because of their accessibility and flexibility.
-This is due not only to somewhat expensive use of microarrays but also to the fact that nylon DNA arrays offer a promising alternative in a number of situations, particularly when small amounts of sample are available or when specific pathways are being studied, which is itself significant for a number of research and clinical applications.
+This is not only due to somewhat expensive use of microarrays but also to the fact that nylon DNA arrays offer a promising alternative in a number of situations, particularly when small amounts of sample are available or when specific pathways are being studied, which is itself significant for a number of research and clinical applications.

 There are several different implementations of the DNA microarray principle for expression measurement.
 Microarrays are the most promising in terms of throughput and should eventually allow simultaneous measurement of expression of the whole set of genes.
-DNA microarrays already have had various applications: messenger RNA expression profiling for improved disease classification; genotyping of polymorphisms affecting disease susceptibility; identification of genetic lesions within malignancies; design and discovery of new therapeutic drugs; and sequencing of DNA.
+DNA microarrays have already had various applications: messenger RNA expression profiling for improved disease classification; genotyping of polymorphisms affecting disease susceptibility;

+identification of genetic lesions within malignancies; design and discovery of new therapeutic drugs and sequencing of DNA [Celis et al, 2000].

-3.1.2 DNA arrays in transcriptomics studies
+4.4 DNA arrays in transcriptomics studies

-DNA microarrays are the preferred and widely accepted method for transcriptomic research as most disease processes are accompanied, not only by characteristic macroscopic or histological changes, but also by systematic changes in gene expression patterns.
+DNA microarrays are the preferred and wide-accepted method for transcriptomic research as most disease processes are accompanied not only by characteristic macroscopic or histological changes, but also by systematic changes in gene expression patterns.
 For some pathological processes such as cancer, inappropriate gene expression is a fundamental aspect of pathogenesis.
-For other pathological processes, the gene expression programmes, both in cells directly affected by a disease and in healthy cells responding to the local and systemic effects of a disease, can provide a detailed molecular picture of the pathogenic process.
+For other pathological processes, the gene expression programs, both in cells directly affected by a disease and in healthy cells responding to the local and systemic effects of a disease, can provide a detailed molecular picture of the pathogenic process [Diehn et al, 2000].

-When used for documentation of gene expression at a genome-wide scale, microarray-based transcriptional profiling allows the identification of a set of genes that defines differential biological states (Figure 2).
+When used for documentation of gene expression at a genome-wide scale, microarray-based transcriptional profiling allows the identification of a set of genes that defines differential biological states (Figure 4.2.).
 This is a crucial step in the development of novel approaches for complete diagnosis of a disease.
 Molecular classification of a disease combined with the ability to place a certain patient into a specific genetic subtype, holds a promise of a better comprehension of a disease and thus development of individualized health care delivery.
 Microarray analysis can help in prediction of disease outcomes and prognosis.